 Can you Get Contract Bonds with Bad Credit?

-It’s possible to get contractor bonds for jobs such as bid and performance bonds with bad credit.
+It’s possible to get construction bonds for jobs such as bid bonds and performance bonds with bad credit.
 If you’re a smaller contractor with severe credit issues you won’t be able to get bonded through standard markets; you’ll need to use the SBA program.
 Keep in mind, you’ll be limited to smaller contracts.
 If you’re a larger contractor with bad credit, you can obtain contract bonds if you provide strong CPA prepared business financials.
 You can fill out our online application to see if you qualify for contract bonding.

 Getting Court Bonds with Credit Issues